oessaid/oessaid/README.md

 Anyway, I'm comfortable with GitFlow/GitHub Flow, the agile development process, and I advocate for [TDD](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) and [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 Here's a list of things I can do:

+- Systems programming in Rust (and C++ to a lesser extent).
+That's the main focus of my current job, including linear algebra, 3D geometry, low-level networking and squeezing performance out of CPUs (concurrency, parallelism, etc.).

 - **Data Science**, I've worked with all kinds of ML/DL frameworks, mostly in Python and Spark (see the intro above) but also in R (tidyverse/caret).
 I've done:
   - NER and sentiment analysis for a financial investment firm,